Brexit in chaos after court rules PM's suspension of parliament was unlawful | Devdiscourse

-Prime Minister Boris Johnson's suspension of the British parliament was unlawful, a Scottish court ruled on Wednesday, prompting immediate calls for lawmakers to return to work as the government and parliament battle over the future of Brexit.
-Scotland's highest court of appeal ruled against Johnson's decision to prorogue or suspend, parliament from Monday until Oct.
-14 -- a blow for the government as it seeks to leave the European Union on Oct.
-31 with or without a deal.

-With seven weeks to go, the government and parliament are locked in conflict over the future of Brexit, with possible outcomes ranging from leaving without a deal to another referendum that could cancel the divorce.
-"We are calling for parliament to be recalled immediately," said Scottish National Party lawmaker Joanna Cherry, who led the legal challenge, after Scotland's Court of Session ruled the prorogation should be annulled.
+With seven weeks until Britain is due to leave the EU, the government and parliament are locked in conflict over the future of Brexit, with possible outcomes ranging from leaving without a deal to another referendum that could cancel the divorce.
+"We are calling for parliament to be recalled immediately," said Scottish National Party lawmaker Joanna Cherry, who led the challenge, after Scotland's Court of Session ruled the prorogation should be annulled.

 "You cannot break the law with impunity, Boris Johnson."
 The government will appeal against the ruling to the Supreme Court, the United Kingdom's highest judicial body, and an official said Johnson believed parliament remained suspended pending a decision by that court.